tangleMesh/chatbot/README.md

 * `title`: the title of the chatbot.
 If skipped, there is simply no header for the chatbot
 * `avatar`: a link to the avatar to be shown. `title` is required, otherwise the avatar will not be shown!
 * `messages`: an array of initial messages to be shown to the user (more below)
+* `inputPlaceholder`: a string that will be shown in the input-field if no text entered by the user
+* `maxHeight`: the maximum height of the messages container.
+Defaults to `80vh`

 ## Messages